The Importance of Independent (Third-Party) Lab Testing

 Depending on what species show up, and in what amounts, third-party labs can provide information on how contaminated a sample may be.

 Mass spectrometry is done by first ionizing a test sample.
 Once ionization is complete, the sample is passed through electromagnetic fields.
-This separates individual components and plots it on a graph.
+This separates individual components and plots them on a graph.
 By comparing where each compound falls on a graph with the known masses, we can identify the individual compounds in the test sample.

 MS testing is primarily used to identify the presence of heavy metal contaminants, but can also be used to identify cannabinoid profiles.